machine-gun-dg/faqtest/README.md

 ## 7-COBOL
 [Go Back](#FAQ_Index)

+### + How can I modify a Java program?
+<br>Make sure to connect to the debug region in 3270
+<br>Make sure to have started the region in debug mode
+<br>As an example look at program
+<br>COMEN01C that is the first map after login
+<br>Change the message from
+<br>“Please enter a valid option number...”
+<br>Into
+<br>“Please SELECT a valid option number...”
+<br>Then Build (no Build project) and show the changes in the debug region.

 ### + How do you handle COBOL GOTOs?
 We do eliminate GOTO and GOBACK as well as PERFORM THRU.
 In the generated Java we adopted the concept of *“Gravity Flow”*.